malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker.md

 In this case turn off `Apply LipSync using External Tracker Data` to use conventional microphone based lipsync.

+#### Perfect Sync

+Perfect Sync is an advanced feature supported from v1.3.0, to move the avatar very rich with external tracking.

+See the detail at [Use Perfect Sync for External Tracking](../tips/perfect_sync).

 #### Face Switch
 {: .doc-sec2 }